Amaya continues rapid rise by becoming first overall pick in 2019 MLS draft | Goal.com

 "It was the longest four minutes of my life," Amaya told Goal as he recalled the roller coaster of emotions that peaked with him eventually being taken as the first player in Friday's draft in Chicago.

 Amaya has enjoyed a rapid rise in recent months.
 He has quickly gone from a respected, but not highly recruited youth player, to U.S. Under-20 national team player, to professional.
 Along the way he started in a Concacaf final, and now he can call himself a top draft pick.
-Not bad for a player few outside of Southern California had heard of just six months ago.
+Not bad for a player few outside of Southern California had heard of just six months ago, a player who wore the same suit on draft day that he wore to his high school prom just eight months ago.

 In the fall, Amaya was a freshman at UCLA, and he began his college career with an injury.
 He eventually recovered well enough to earn a call-up for the Concacaf U-20 championship in November, but he was still catching up to the rest of the group, which included several pro players.